-Christmas break is just around the corner.
+Winter break is just around the corner.

 Rather than crashing at your parents' house and wasting productive hours, start looking for a temporary holiday job or winter internships.
-These jobs build new skills, provide networking opportunities and put a little jingle in your pocket for the holidays.
+These jobs build new skills, provide networking opportunities, and put a little jingle in your pocket for the holidays.

 So if you need a little extra cash this holiday season, now is the time to be aggressively applying and interviewing for those holiday jobs and winter internships.
 Most of these seasonal winter jobs are temporary and will end by mid-January.
-However, if you decide you enjoy the job, and prove yourself during the holiday season, you have a good chance of being hired permanently after graduation.
+However, if you decide you enjoy the job and prove yourself during the holiday season, you have a good chance of being hired permanently after graduation.

-Think perks not earnings.
+Think perks, not earnings

-Make the training your priority.
+Make the training your priority

-Work on your computer skills.
+Work on your computer skills

 Technology is key to nearly every career path.
 Whether you're a photographer or medical student, a good deal of your work will encompass software and computer systems.
-Look for a winter internship or seasonal winter job that will expand on these skills.
+Look for a winter internship or seasonal job that will expand on these skills.
 Many offices look for temporary clerical aides during the holidays to help complete year-end filings.
 If these jobs aren't available in your area, consider approaching the hiring manager a few months earlier and ask about unpaid internship opportunities.

 Don't limit yourself to computers.
 Many industries use their own technology to get the job done.
 Look for seasonal or part-time positions with retailers who sell these systems.
 For example, graphic designers who already have strong computer skills would benefit from working with a camera retailer.
 They can learn the specs and functions used to create the images they manipulate.

-Consider an unpaid winter internship.
+Consider an unpaid winter internship

-Volunteering has its advantages as well.
+Volunteering has its advantages as well

 Take time to rub elbows with the boss.

-Need help with your resume?
-Take advantage of our free critique today!
+Need to update your resume?
+Request a free resume critique today!